mlibrary/ettin/README.md

 * ruby 2.4.x

 Ettin is compatible with every ruby library and framework.
-This is possible because it does not rely on any specific runtime enviroment rather than the availability of the ruby core and standard library.
+This is possible because it does not rely on any specific runtime enviroment other than the availability of the ruby core and standard library.

 ## Installation